Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Introduction

-where $\lambda_m = 4\cos^2\left(\frac{\pi}{m} \right)$.
-The Hecke groups will be denoted H$ (m) $ and are indexed by an integer $ m \geq 3 $ that will be called its \emph{height}.
-For $ m \in \{ 3,4,6,\infty\} $ the corresponding $ \lambda_m \in \mathbb{Z} $.
-We will refer to these cases as \emph{arithmetic} Hecke groups, while the rest will be referred to as \emph{non-arithmetic} Hecke groups.
+The Hecke groups are indexed by an integer $ m \geq 3 $ that will be called its \emph{height}.
+For $ m \in \{ 3,4,6,\infty\} $ the corresponding $ \lambda_m $ are integers.
+These groups are called \emph{arithmetic} Hecke groups, while the rest (for which $ \lambda_m $ is not an integer) will be referred to as \emph{non-arithmetic} Hecke groups~\cite{Shen2016}.
 In the interest of uniformity, we will restrict our attention to Hecke groups with finite heights.

-In Section \ref{sec:Ramanujan}, we begin with a brief review of \cite{Doran:2013npa} on (quasi-)automorphic forms of Hecke groups H$(m)$.
-The ring of quasi-automorphic forms $ \mathbb{C}[E_2,\cdots,E_{2m}] $ is generated by the Eisenstein series associated to the Hecke group, which in turn are related to solutions of a generalized Halphen system in a simple way.
-The Eisenstein series are found to satisfy a system of $m$ first order coupled linear differential equations which are natural analogues of the Ramanujan identities corresponding to the modular group.
-These are shown to be consistent with the identities conjectured in \cite{Raman:2018owg}.
+In Section~\ref{sec:Ramanujan}, we begin with a brief review of \cite{Doran:2013npa} on (quasi-)automorphic forms for Hecke groups~${\rm H}(m)$.
+The ring of quasi-automorphic forms for the Hecke group~${\rm H}(m)$, which we denote~$ {\mathbf {\mathcal R}_m} $, is generated by the Eisenstein series $E_{2k}^{(m)}$ associated to the Hecke group, which in turn are related to solutions of a generalized Halphen system in a simple way.
+The Eisenstein series are found to satisfy a system of~$m$ first-order coupled linear differential equations which are natural analogues of the Ramanujan identities corresponding to the modular group ${\rm H}(3)$

-In Section \ref{sec:CurvesAnomalies}, we associate an algebraic curve to the Hecke group H$(m)$, whose coefficients $ A_k $ are quasi-automorphic forms.\footnote{As we will see, for $ m =3, 4 $, this curve is elliptic, and for $ m > 4 $ it is hyperelliptic.} An anomaly equation governing these coefficients is derived; it plays a role analogous to modular anomaly equations that have appeared in the literature on supersymmetric gauge theories \cite{Huang:2013eja,Billo:2015pjb,Billo:2015jyt} in that it fixes the dependence of these coefficients on the quasi-automorphic Eisenstein series $ E_2 $.
-A complete solution to these anomaly equations requires the specification of boundary conditions that fix the dependence of $ A_k $ on purely automorphic pieces; this is done by insisting on certain fall-offs at weak-coupling which we term `cuspidal' boundary conditions.
-An interesting alterative choice of boundary conditions is explored in Appendix \ref{app:Sato} that may have interesting relations to the theory of microdifferential operators and integrable systems.
+In Section \ref{sec:CurvesAnomalies}, we associate an algebraic curve to the Hecke group ${\rm H}(m)$, whose coefficients~$ A_k^{(m)} $ are quasi-automorphic forms.\footnote{As we will see, for $ m =3, 4 $, this curve is elliptic, and for $ m > 4 $ it is hyperelliptic.} An anomaly equation governing these coefficients is derived; it plays a role analogous to modular anomaly equations that have appeared in the literature on supersymmetric gauge theories \cite{Billo:2015pjb,Billo:2015jyt,Huang:2013eja} in that it fixes the dependence of these coefficients on the quasi-automorphic Eisenstein series $ E_2^{(m)} $.
+A complete solution to these anomaly equations requires the specification of boundary conditions that fix the dependence of $ A_k^{(m)} $ on purely automorphic pieces; this is done by insisting on certain fall-offs near the cusp $\tau=\ii\infty$ which we term `cuspidal' boundary conditions.